Roland System 100m

 181 Mid-range 3.5 octave monophonic keyboard as per the 180 but with additional bender

-184 The top end digital scanning 4CV keyboard that outputs 4CVs and 4 gates for polyphonic playing!
-It's essentially the keyboard from the Jupiter-4 and includes an arpeggiator (with rate and hold), two unison and two poly modes, pitch bender with sensitivity control, portamento and tuning.
+184 The top-end digital scanning 4CV keyboard that outputs 4CVs and 4 gates for polyphonic playing!
+It's essentially the keyboard from the Jupiter-4 and includes an arpeggiator (with rate and hold), 4 assign modes (unison, poly unison, poly reset, poly cycle), pitch bender with sensitivity control, portamento and tuning.

 The Biggest 100m in the world (probably)